simphotonics/stride/README.md

 ![2D-Array](https://github.com/simphotonics/stride/blob/main/images/array.svg?sanitize=true)

-To access the element array2\[i\]\[j\] one needs to retrieve array1[nCols &middot; i + j], where nCols is the number of columns.
-Since the 1D array is arranged using a row major layout it is an easy task to access the elements of the row with index i:

-row_i = array1.sublist(i &middot; nCols, i &middot; nCols + nCols).
-All we need to do is skip i * nCols elements and then collect the next nCols elements.

-In order to access the elements of the column with index j, one could use the method [`stride`][stride-method] added by the extension [`Stride`][Stride]:
+In order to access the elements of the column with index 1 (highlighted using an orange rectangle) one would need to start the iteration at index 1 and then use a step size of 3 to move to the next element.

-column_j = array1.stride(nCols, j).

-The method returns an iterable starting from index j and uses the step size `nCols` to advance to the next element.
-Looking at the figure above and setting `nCols = 3` and `j = 1` one can see that the iterable contains the elements of the column with index 1.
+The package [stride][stride] provides stride iterators and extension methods on `List` and `Iterable` that can accomplish the task described above.

 ## Usage